omarreis/GBE3D/demos/SailboatDemo/README.md

 #Delphi #Firemonkey 3D app for Windows, iOS and Android.

-A 3D sailboat on a sea surface with animated waves.
+A 3D scene with the sailboat over animated ocean surface.

 This demo application was added to this fork of GBE3D 3d components, by Gregory Bersegeay.
-The app has grown with unnecessary functionality and is probably not a good demo anymore, as simplicity goes.
+The app has grown with unnecessary functionality.
+Not a simple demo...
 Anyway:

 Features: